anamamatelashvili/spacyR_sodalabs_talk/PITCHME.md

 ---
 The Radch Empire was created thousands of years ago.
 Its leader is Anaander Mianaai.
-She's many-bodied and divided in at least 2 conflicting factions.
+She's many-bodied and divided in at least 2 factions.

 # Knowledge graph derived from this text.